lukhnos/lucenestudy/README.md

 The original dataset contains two subsets, one "training" and one "testing".
-This is the standard division in machine learning and natural language proceesing.
+This is the standard division in machine learning and natural language processing.
 In each subset, each review takes one file, and there are separate listings of the source URL.

 The sample subset here is from the "testing" dataset.
 I've converted the files into a JSON file in `sample/acl-imdb-subset.json`.
-The orginial dataset does not have the titles and the release years for the films reviewed.
+The original dataset does not have the titles and the release years for the films reviewed.
 I've also collected them in the JSON file.